-Recruitment Procedure.
+Recruitment Procedure

 - a.
 Eligibles List.
-Job vacancies, unless as otherwise specified elsewhere in the Handbook, shall be filled from a list of eligible applicants (eligibles list) in accordance with procedure specified in the Filling Positions section of this Handbook.
-The eligibles list used to fill a vacancy shall be the list prepared for the job classification of that vacancy (job classifications specified in the Wage Schedule of this Handbook).
+Job vacancies, unless as otherwise specified elsewhere in this Handbook, shall be filled from a list of eligible applicants (eligibles list) in accordance with the Filling Positions procedure.
+The eligibles list used to fill a vacancy shall be the list prepared for the job classification of that vacancy (job classifications specified in the appropriate Wage Schedule of this Policy).
 Such lists shall remain in effect for a maximum of one hundred eighty (180) days. - b.
-Should the County decide that a vacant position is not to be filled, notice of that fact and other relevant information shall be posted for all employees on the Communications page on the Employee Relations website, with subscription options for interested stakeholders to receive updates. - c.
+Vacant Position Not To Be Filled.
+Should the County decide that a vacant position is not to be filled, notice of that fact and other relevant information shall be posted for all employees on the Communications page on the Employee Relations website, with subscription options for interested stakeholders to receive updates.

 Recruitment Posting.

-When an eligibles list is to be prepared, notice that applications are being accepted for the list shall be emailed by the County to all employees and the position shall be posted to the County's recruitment website Such notices shall indicate classification title, the salary range, the minimum qualifications required of applicants, the department and anticipated functional area(s) and location(s) of the job, and the final date of acceptance of the applications.
+a.
+When an eligibles list is to be prepared, notice that applications are being accepted for that list shall be emailed by the County to all employees and the position shall be posted to the County's recruitment website Such notices shall indicate classification title, the salary range, the minimum qualifications required of applicants, the current location (including department) of any existing vacancies, final date and time for acceptance of applications, and any other relevant information designed to assist potential or actual applicants.
 If the anticipated functional area(s) and location(s) change subsequent to certification, such information will be made available to the certified applicants.
-Functions or locations of posted positions will not be changed subsequent to posting for arbitrary or capricious reasons.
-Such notices shall be emailed not less than ten (10) working days before final date of acceptance of applications. - d.
-Whenever an affirmative action job category is below parity, the County shall utilize expanded certification and/or alternative selection as described in the Civil Service Ordinance.
-Expanded certification and/or alternative selection shall be used for internal recruitment or open competition as necessary to meet affirmative action goals.
-Notice of expanded certification lists and alternate selection will be posted to the Employee Relations website on a monthly basis, with subscription options for interested stakeholders to receive updates.
+Such notices shall be emailed not less than ten (10) working days before final date of acceptance of applications.
+The recruitment posting shall reflect the type of examination procedure to be used.
+The County reserves the right to change the examination procedure and in the event it does so, it will provide advance notice to the applicants.